Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We had lunch on Jasper at quite a nice site.
 But we have miles to go.

 The last portage, from Lillypad to Saganons was, by far, the worst of the day.
-The start was so steep that when I tipped the bow far enough up, it was a fight to keep the boat balanced.
+The start was so steep that when I tipped the bow far enough up, I had to fight to keep the boat from sliding off backwards.
 Before each step, I had to carefully pick where to put my feet and to gather my strength&mdash;nothing like the quick &ldquo;giant step, quick step, step, step, giant step&rdquo; of years past.
 On the descent, the canoe repeatedly slid forward, off my shoulders, until it rested on my neck.
 The finish was a muddy stream that was &ldquo;too thin to portage and too thick to paddle.&rdquo; which gradually opened to Saganons.
 It required much shenanigans to get our gear, and then ourselves away from shore and into the canoe.
 Taking a page from Peter delValle, we loaded the canoe and then pushed it while sinking past our knees in the muck and floating grass, until eventually the water was deep enough to float the canoe while we oh-so-gracefully embarked.

 We saw toad on the portage and a leopard frog at the lake.
 That portage left us both so tired enough we stopped early.
 We got the tent up and